You are now in the main content area

 Our approach to EDI is guided by these foundational principles:

-We ensure that research focuses on the rights and needs of marginalized and vulnerable migrant populations, including people on the move seeking protection, women and minors, and migrants with uncertain status.
-We also support the meaningful participation and engagement of scholars at all career stages including students, early-career researchers, and more experienced academics, while also engaging policymakers, community partners, and research participants as valued contributors to knowledge creation.
+We ensure that research focuses on the rights and needs of marginalized and vulnerable migrant populations, acknowledging how race, gender, sexual orientation, class, age, ability, citizenship, and migration status intersect to shape these experiences.
+We prioritize co-creation with all stakeholders, including students, early-career researchers, and more experienced academics, while also engaging policymakers, community partners, and research participants, as valued contributors to knowledge creation.

-We recognize how race, gender, class, age, sexuality, citizenship and legal status, geography, ability, and other social factors intersect to shape migration experiences and the production of knowledge.
+We apply an intersectional lens to all work, recognizing how race, gender, class, age, sexual orientation, citizenship and legal status, geography, ability, and other social factors intersect to shape migration experiences and the production of knowledge.
+This approach allows us to address diverse experiences of discrimination and systemic racism.

 We prioritize respectful and safe collaboration with migrant and precarious communities and remain attentive to power dynamics in research design and implementation.
 Research outputs, tools, and digital platforms developed by the Institute are freely accessible to all, especially to research participants and organizational partners.